-The Carrot River-Rusty-Blue Jay trend is a 30 km trend of aeromagnetic highs associated with banded iron formation ("BIF") units which host the historical Rusty Gold Deposit, the multiple, high grade Blue Jay Gold Zone and the solitary hole CR92-2 drilled by Noranda 10 km further west in the Carrot River area intersecting gold in BIF (0.98 g/t Au over 3.1 m).
-Bedrock exposures on the trend west of the Rusty Gold Deposit and near CR92-2 are sparse due to overburden cover however Alto's prospecting team made significant new discoveries.
-Other significant gold anomalies were obtained from the Brogden Lake area located at the west end of the Carrot River-Rusty- Blue Jay trend, approximately 5 km west of CR92-2.
-Grab sampling of a historical gold showing here returned up to 2.41 g/t Au associated with a narrow, banded magnetite-chert iron formation.
+The Carrot River-Rusty-Blue Jay trend is a 30 km corridor of aeromagnetic highs associated with banded iron formation ("BIF") units which host the historical Rusty Gold Deposit, the multiple, high grade intercepts at the Blue Jay Gold Zone and the solitary historical hole CR92-2 located 10 km further west in the Carrot River area.
+CR92-2 intersected gold in BIF (0.98 g/t Au over 3.1 m).
+Bedrock exposures on this trend west of the Rusty Gold Deposit and near CR92-2 are spotty due to the shallow but persistent overburden cover; however, Alto's prospecting team has made significant new discoveries.
+Other gold anomalies were confirmed from Brogden Lake located at the far west end of the Carrot River-Rusty- Blue Jay trend, approximately 5 km west of CR92-2.
+Grab sampling of a historical gold showing at Brogden Lake returned up to 2.41 g/t Au associated with a narrow, banded magnetite-chert iron formation.

-District Scale Exploration Potential of the Oxford Lake Property
+Other Exploration Potential of the Oxford Lake Property

 The Hyers Island area lies near the south end of this large property, approximately six kilometres southwest from the Rusty Gold Deposit.
-Verification grab samples from historical occurrences returned up to 109 g/t Au within a 15cm wide quartz-sulphide-carbonate vein from the south shore of Hyers Island; the vein also includes 16.9 g/t Ag, 0.7% Cu and 24% Zn.
-Several other notable gold and gold-base metals samples were obtained from narrow quartz-sulphide veins and sulphide pods near the south shore of Hyers Island including 7.2 g/t Au and 83.7 g/t Ag; 2.1 g/t Au and 24.1 g/t Ag; 1.2 g/t Au and 14.5 g/t Ag; and 2.3 g/t Au.
+Mineralization near Hyers Island is associated with shear zones within intermediate to felsic volcanic and metasedimentary rocks.
+Verification grab samples from historical occurrences returned up to 109 g/t Au within a 15 cm wide, shear-hosted quartz-sulphide-carbonate vein from the south shore of Hyers Island; the vein also assays 16.9 g/t Ag, 0.7% Cu and 24% Zn.
+Several other notable gold and gold-base metals samples were obtained from narrow shear-hosted quartz-sulphide veins and sulphide pods near the south shore of Hyers Island including 7.2 g/t Au and 83.7 g/t Ag; 2.1 g/t Au and 24.1 g/t Ag; 1.2 g/t Au and 14.5 g/t Ag; and 2.3 g/t Au.